vasylenko/devdosvid.blog/content/cv/index.md

 Started my career in IT: grew up from a Level-1 tech support engineer (communication with customers and initial problem analysis) to Level-3 System Administrator responsible for complex technical tasks and daily shift management.

 ## Skills
-Team Leader
+🤝 Team Leader
 :   Team motivation, mentorship, cultivation of soft/hard skills of team members.\
 Fostering team values and working principles and developing the new ones together with the team.\
 Hiring new team members and forming the required team skillset.

-PM
+📈 PM
 :   Managing stand-alone DevOps projects and operations parts of big projects with dev teams.\
 Resources and capacity management.

-Clouds
+☁️ Clouds
 :   Amazon Web Services.
 Design and fine-tuning of resilient and HA infrastructures; costs optimization and security hardening.

-Techs
+⚙️ Techs
-:   Jenkins, GitlabCI, Github Actions, Bitrise, CircleCI.\
-Terraform, Docker, Ansible, Nginx, Apache, Databases.
+:   GitlabCI, Github Actions, Terraform, Docker, Ansible, GoLang, BASH, Mobile CI/CD.

-English
+🇬🇧 English
+:   C2 (CEFR)

+🇩🇪 Deutsch
-:   C1 (CEFR) / Advanced.
+:   A1 (CEFR)

 ## Activities and interests
 Travel